GAME OF THORNS

 The game is longer than expected, and towards the end teeters on the edge of

-becoming too obtuse.
+becoming too mysterious.
 Its stiff dialogue and scattered storytelling doesn't help progression; in fact it stalls it quite a bit, and the antiquated, hard-to-read choice of font doesn't help.
 I personally

 didn't check a walkthrough, but I almost wish I did - it could've saved me a